Skip to content

 CRM Integration Requirements:

-- Native HubSpot and GoHighLevel connectors (where most agency clients already operate)
+• Native GoHighLevel connector, plus HubSpot and other CRMs via MCP, API, and webhooks (where most agency clients already operate)

-A native CRM connector means the platform speaks directly to HubSpot or GoHighLevel using their official APIs, so a completed call writes the contact, the recording, and the transcript into the client's CRM automatically.
+A native CRM connector means the platform speaks directly to the CRM using its official API, so a completed call writes the contact, the recording, and the transcript into the client's CRM automatically.
+Trillet's one named native CRM is GoHighLevel; it reaches HubSpot and other systems through MCP (Model Context Protocol, which lets an agent talk to any tool that exposes an MCP server), plus direct API and webhooks.
 Without that, you are either copying data by hand or building a Zapier "zap" (an automation that watches for an event in one app and copies data to another).
 Custom field mapping matters because an HVAC client and a dental client store different data: one needs equipment type, the other needs insurance provider.
 A platform that only writes to standard fields forces every client into the same rigid shape.

 Calendar Integration Requirements: